 Now that I have five tools I love, I feel I have limitless hair options that I can style at home.
 In this post, I’ll review each hair tool and share a phone selfie of how I style my hair with it.

-My most used hair tool, by a lot!
-Since I have bangs and my hair is naturally curly, I use a flat iron with every hair style.
-Occasionally, I style it super straight.
 Most often, I do easy flat iron curls.
 I love this style because once I style it I can typically go days after without styling it again—or barely touching it up.
 I typically only wash my hair 1-2 times per week.

 Here’s my hair styled in simple flat iron curls: